Pradyumna007/dummyscada/README.md

 `pip install pyserial` or https://pypi.python.org/pypi/pyserial/2.7 (Installing PySerial)

+`pip install python-handler-socket` (Installing Socket)

+`pip install MySQL-python` (Installing MySQLdb)

 *If you use Kali linux, you get arduino default.
-You have to install PyQt4.*
+You have to install PyQt4 and other libraries.*\n

-*If you are using other OS, Install Python, PyQt4, Arduino, PySerial
+*If you are using other OS, Install Python, PyQt4, Arduino, PySerial, MySQLdb, os, time, hashlib, sys*